galaxyproject/galaxy-hub/content/community/sig/mass-spectrometry/index.md

 If you would like to create new training materials or hold a training at your institute - we obviously have a [training](https://training.galaxyproject.org/training-material/topics/contributing/) for that!

+## ... participate in events!

+Events related to MS data processing will be published here.

 ## Important links